opencybersecurityalliance/kestrel-lang/docs/language.rst

     - ``.parquet``: parquet file.
     - ``.parquet.gz``: gzipped parquet file.

-- It is useful to save a Kestrel variable into file for analytics development.
+- It is useful to save a Kestrel variable into a file for analytics development.
   The docker analytics interface actually does the same to prepare the input for a docker container.